I get it.

 3. Write down your thoughts on how you’re going to manage your existing positions

 You’d probably have some trades which are currently in profit.
-The last thing you want to do is, exit your trades based on emotions.
+The last thing you want to do is to exit your trades based on emotions.

 Thus, you need to write down how you’re going manage your existing trades.

-Some ways you can trail your stops is:
+Some ways you can trail your stops are:

 - Moving average